DatuxGroup/Chatbot/README.md

 #  Chatbot
-the LLM chatbot to read documents and answer the queries
+The LLM chatbot to read documents and answer the queries

 ## Getting Started